 Boum.
 A single cannon shot disrupts the silence, followed by a droning adhan distributed by the Mosque’s loudspeaker.
 Prayers are whispered before I finally grab my glass of water and a date.

 The moment of fast-breaking on the first day of Ramadan is magic.
-Thirsty and thankful I gulp down a glass of water and reach for a cup of hot Harira soup.
+Thirsty and thankful I gulp down a glass of water.
+Then, I reach for a cup of hot Harira soup and a sweet, honey drizzled Moroccan Baghrir pancake.

 I feel blessed.
-Being thankful for food and drinks after a day of abstinence is easy.
+Being thankful for food and water after a day of abstinence is easy.

 Gratitude and being thankful is huge.
 It seems challenging sometimes and yet we often have a lot of blessings in our life we just take for granted.
 If a bad thing happens to us, we ask “why me again?”.
 Do we ever ask that if a good thing happens?